 C. Informal Resolution: Informal methods of resolution (i.e. discussions between the grievant and the deciding official) are available to the Parties where mutually desired and in the best interest of the Parties, however these informal discussions are not mandatory on either Party and will not toll grievance timelines as indicated in the relevant grievance section, unless otherwise mutually agreed to by the Parties.
 The use of Alternative Dispute Resolution (ADR) is also an option available to the Parties.
 Timelines will be tolled once ADR is triggered by a Party, but failure to timely trigger ADR will not in itself serve as an untimeliness excuse.

-1. In order to trigger ADR, the requesting Party must notify in writing ADR and the other Party within five (5) workdays after the date of the grievance being filed or the date the Party became aware of the grievable matter, of the desire to conduct ADR.
-In situations where ADR was triggered within five (5) workdays of the Party becoming aware of the grievable matter and a grievance was not filed; if the Party desires to pursue a grievance, they must file the grievance within five (5) workdays after completion of the ADR process as provided in Section 6(C)(2) of this Article, or they lose the opportunity to file a grievance.
+1. In order to trigger ADR, the requesting Party must notify the other Party in writing, within seven (7) calendar days, of either the grievance being filed or the date the party became aware of the grievable matter, of the desire to conduct ADR.
+In situations where ADR was triggered within seven (7) calendardays of the Party becoming aware of the grievable matter and a grievance was not filed; if the Party desires to pursue a grievance, they must file the grievance within seven (7) calendar days after completion of the ADR process as provided in Section 6(C)(2) of this Article, or they lose the opportunity to file a grievance.

 a.
 The employee is entitled to Union representation during the ADR process.
 The Union representative shall not use official time for such representation.